Sifchain/sifnode/ui/README.md

 ## Run App and Core tests

-`yarn app:serve` - Serve frontend app with the background blockchain `yarn core:test` - Run tests on `core` module with the background blockchain
+`yarn app:serve:all` - Serve frontend app with the background blockchains `yarn core:test:all` - Run tests on `core` module with the background blockchains `yarn chain:start:all` - Start the background blockchains

 ## Having more control

-`yarn chain:start` - Start the background blockchain `yarn chain:migrate` - Migrate the background blockchain must have the chain started `yarn app:serve:nochain` - Serve frontend app with no background chain `yarn core:test:nochain` - Run core tests with no background chain
+`yarn chain:eth` - Start the background ethereum blockchain `yarn chain:sif` - Start the background sifnode blockchain `yarn chain:migrate` - Migrate the background blockchain must have the chain started `yarn app:serve` - Serve frontend app with no background chain `yarn core:test` - Run core tests with no background chain